NetMQ/NetMQ.WebSockets/README.md

 NetMQ and ZeroMQ doesn't support pluggable transport, so the library provide its own socket object which is very similar to NetMQ socket.

-Hopefully in the near future this will be integrated into NetMQ as a transport.
+Hopefully in the near future this will be integrated into NetMQ as another transport.

 Currently only the router pattern is implemented and only bind is supported.